Ph.D. in Education, Educational Leadership Emphasis

 Application Deadline

 Below is the deadline by which all application materials for the PhD in Education must be submitted via the online application system.
-Students matriculate into the PhD program in the fall semester only.
+Students matriculate into the PhD program fall semester only.
 Applications to the PhD programs are reviewed once per year at the April 1st deadline.
 Applications received after the deadline may be reviewed for acceptance on a case-by-case basis.

-* An early review deadline of February 1st has been set for those applicants wanting to be considered for Graduate Assistantships.
+An early review deadline of February 1st has been set for those applicants wanting to be considered for Graduate Assistantships.
 Applications must be complete for an early review.
 A student must be accepted to an education program before requesting a Department of Education Graduate Assistantship.
 Graduate Assistantships require students to work on campus 19 hours per week.
-For further information regarding teaching assistantships visit webpage: https://www.montana.edu/education/grad/ga/index.html.
+For further information regarding teaching assistantships visit webpage: https://www.montana.edu/education/grad/ga/index.html

 Admission Process

-Complete applications will be reviewed by the Graduate Admissions Committee.
-Once a decision has been made the application will be forwarded to The Graduate School for final administrative processing.
-Please note that the application review process will begin at the close of the application deadline and not before.
+Complete applications will be reviewed by the Graduate Admissions Committee and the Department Head.
+Once the department recommendation has been made, the application will be forwarded to The Graduate School for a final decision.
+Please note that the application review process will begin at the close of the application deadline.

 Contact Information